islandcontroller/wch-riscv-devcontainer/README.md

 Upon first run, an error message may appear in Line 1, Column 1.
 Try re-running CMake configuration, or run a build.

 ### WCH-Link Notes
 You may need to install the WCH-provided udev rules files in order to access the debug probes without root privileges.
-See `/tmp/MRS/beforeinstall/` inside the container.
+See `/opt/wch/rules/` inside the container.

+> **Note**
-**Note:** the rules file needs to be installed on the **host**!
+> The rules file needs to be installed on the **host**!

+**Firmware update files** are provided in `/opt/wch/firmware/` and can be programmed using the `wchisp` utility.

+> **Note**
+> See the [WCH-Link User Manual](https://www.wch-ic.com/downloads/WCH-LinkUserManual_PDF.html) about updating your programmer and to determine which firmware file to use.

+    wchisp flash /opt/wch/firmware/<isp-specific firmware file>

 ### OpenOCD Config File
 Configuration files for the OpenOCD debugger are included in `/opt/openocd/bin/`.
 To start the debugger, run the following command inside the devcontainer terminal: